 [2] Colorado River Basin has lost 10 trillion gallons due to warming temps, enough water to fill Lake Mead, study shows, by Ella Nilsen, CNN, August 1, 2023

-TMMBC is an ideal location for the pilot because it is one of several Toyota sites in North America with extremely high baseline water stress, according to the World Wildlife Fund (WWF) Water Risk Filter.
+TMMBC is one of several Toyota sites in North America with extremely high baseline water stress, according to the World Resources Institute’s Aqueduct Water Risk Atlas.
 This means that the ratio of water used to available water supply is high, indicating more competition among users.
 In TMMBC’s case, other users of water in the area are mainly the growing population and the agricultural sector.

-Engaging with partners: TMNA provided $363,000 to TNC in 2022, 2023 and 2024 to acquire, secure and monitor the delivery of water volume for environmental restoration in the Colorado River Delta.
-TNC seeks to permanently protect sufficient and reliable water supply for over 16,100 acres of wetlands along the Hardy River and in the Santa Clara Marsh, the lower Colorado River and the upper Colorado River Estuary where aquifer recharge takes place.
+Engaging with partners: TMNA has provided over $528,000 to TNC between 2022 and 2025 to help TNC acquire, secure and monitor the delivery of water volume for environmental restoration in the Colorado River Delta.
+With support from TMNA and others, TNC seeks to permanently protect sufficient and reliable water supply for over 16,100 acres of wetlands along the Hardy River and in the Santa Clara Marsh, the lower Colorado River and the upper Colorado River Estuary where aquifer recharge takes place.

 To secure water for delivery to the Hardy River, TNC works with farmers to help them use less water.
 Farmers lease the amount of water they need, and any unused water is either leased to another entity and used or released into the desert.
 Now, thanks to TNC, the water saved by the farmers is delivered to the Hardy River through irrigation canals.

-As of the end of 2023, farmers on 49 acres of agricultural land are participating in water-saving agronomic practices.
+As of the end of 2024, farmers on 69 acres of agricultural land were participating in water-saving agronomic practices.
 Four of these farmers, who account for about 10% of the water that goes back to the Hardy River, are participating in crop switching pilot projects.
 These farmers are switching from growing alfalfa and wheat, both high water demand crops, to growing barley.
 Farmers who switch from wheat to barley use about half the amount of water and earn up to 40% more money per acre.

 “The farmers are going out every day to make a living for their families, to try to have a better future, and having this opportunity to help these families at least a little bit has been really good,” explained Edgar Carrera, Colorado River Delta Project Coordinator with The Nature Conservancy Mexico.
 “I appreciate all the amazing support from Toyota, because with your help, we were able to transition our ideas into reality.”

 In addition to crop switching, TNC also hosts workshops to train farmers on how to optimize water use.
-TNC seeks to ensure equitable access to its training workshops.
-In the first two years, over 500 farmers attended these workshops, and female participation grew from 17 in 2022 to 26 in 2023.
-TNC hopes to continue to increase female participation and hosted the first all women workshop in March 2024, with 50 women attending.
-TNC will host additional workshops in 2024 and will encourage local stakeholders to become trainers.
+Between 2022 and 2024, 545 farmers attended these workshops.
+TNC will host additional workshops in 2025 and is encouraging local stakeholders to become trainers.

-Through these efforts, The Nature Conservancy’s program to work with farmers to use less water has resulted in nearly 1 million cubic meters (over 264 million gallons) of water restored to the Hardy River in 2022 and 2023, more than the amount used by TMMBC in the same time period.
-Thanks to the farmers’ water savings efforts, over 9 miles (15 kilometers) of the Hardy River now flow continuously.
+Through these efforts, The Nature Conservancy’s program to work with farmers to use less water has resulted in 2 million cubic meters (over 536 million gallons) of water restored to the Hardy River between 2022 and 2024, more than the amount used by TMMBC in the same period.
+Thanks to the farmers’ water savings efforts, over 19 miles (30.5 kilometers) of the Hardy River now flow continuously.
 These activities have also increased the amount of water available downstream – where it is scarcest – and, according to TNC, have resulted in an increase in the number of fish available for food and game as well as better water quality.
-In 2024, TNC will measure and secure additional water to be released into the Hardy River and will increase the number of farmers participating in workshops and learning how to use water more efficiently.
+In 2025, TNC will measure and secure additional water to be released into the Hardy River and will increase the number of farmers participating in workshops to learn how to use water more efficiently.